Thierry Roussel: Career

-The Onassis legacy
+Involvement in Onassis legacy

 Christina Onassis never trusted Thierry Roussel completely, which led the family to arrange for a Board of Administrators to control the family's money until Athina came of age.
 The trustees Christina selected to manage Athina's estate in the event of Christina's death were Stelio Papadimitriou, Paul Ioannidis, Apostolos Zabelas, Theodore Gabrielides, and Roussel.
 The "four Greeks" were frequently dubbed in the media as the "greybeards".

 During Athina's childhood and adolescence, all expenditures made on her behalf by her father, funded by Onassis inheritance, had to be approved by the Board in advance.
 This led to Roussel threatening to move back to Paris, where income taxes would cost the estate a "small fortune a year".
 In 1999, a Vaduz court ordered the management of Athina's inheritance transferred from the Board to the KPMG Fides auditing firm in Lucerne.